How to Make a Guest List Without Offending Anyone (Yes, It’s Possible)

 They’ll get it.

-The ones who don’t?
+And the ones who don’t?

-Well, that’s one less dinner to pay for.
+Well, that’s one less dinner to pay for.💃

 You’ve GOT to read this next...